anshu-btqas/testSoar/README.md

 Note: During the performance testing of the Wikipedia app, the application crashed three times.
 However, the Appium tool report does not reflect these crashes.

 Test Management:
-All test management-related details are documented in TestManageme
+All test management-related details are documented in TestManagement.pdf